top of page

 In Germanic folklore it was said that when serpents gathered together, they used their venom to create the holes, so these stones were worn to protect against snake bites.

 A Hag Stone threaded on a red cord is useful at Samhain (Halloween) when the veil between our world and spirit is at its thinnest.
 They can protect from the evil eye and are usually hung at doors and windows for protection.
-Several can be tied together for a magickal boost.
+Several can be tied together to give more strength to the protection.

 Recent Posts